 The Unsung Hero: How the NOR Gate Built Apollo and Powers Modern Logic

 The NOR gate is not merely the inverse of the OR gate; it is a fundamental building block, a universal constructor in its own right.
 The Apollo Guidance Computer (AGC), the digital brain of the Apollo missions, was built almost exclusively from NOR gates.
-This wasn't an arbitrary choice.
+This was not an arbitrary choice.
 It was a calculated engineering decision based on reliability, simplicity, and the technological constraints of the 1960s.

 Defining the NOR Gate: The All-Zero Detector